What Researchers Did

 Canadian Relevance

 This study does not have Canadian authors or a direct Canadian connection.
-However, it covers decompression sickness (DCI), which is a Health Canada-recognized indication for hyperbaric oxygen therapy.
+However, it covers decompression sickness (DCI), which is a Health Canada-recognised indication for hyperbaric oxygen therapy.
 The specific context is DCI arising from breath-hold diving.

 Study Limitations